The-Tooth-Business/TheToothFairyDocs/README.md

 #### Functionality/ Features

 The app will have different sets of features for the two target groups.
-These will be acheived by working in sprints.
+These will be achieved by working in sprints.

+**All Users:**
+The app will require all users to be authenticated before allowing access to other site features.
+All users will login via the same login page regardless of administrator status and the same functionality will provide the ability to log out.
+New accounts for administrators cannot be created via the regular sign up feature and must be created by the Tooth Inc Data Manager for account protection.
+- Login
+- Logout

 **Parents**:
+When authorised, parents will have access to a dashboard containing information regarding their bookings.
-- Login
+- Create an account
+- Displayed information that belong to them only
 - Previous booking history
-- Booking form
+- Booking form to create a new booking
-- Update button
+- Update a booking
-- Delete button
+- Delete a booking
-- Rating and review form
+- Rate and review a booking via a review form

-**Tooth Fairy**:
-- Login
+**Fairy In Charge**:
+When administrator authorised, the FIC will have access to an administrator dashboard where she can see information regarding all bookings in the database for the past 24 hours.
-- Order summary
+- Total order summary
 - Total balance
 - Daily outgoing
 - Summary of number of bookings by continent